You-Gao/Blog/_life/2024-09-17-development.md

 What does it mean to attend a school that sells bonds?
 It means that I, as a student, am a financial object for the university.
 To that extent, I am only a part of the economic calculus of UVA to grow.
 Really, I get a deep sense of anxiety as it's a pretty depressing line to go down.
 Because the implication is clear, a neoliberal university will only have to meet the status quo and maintain appearances in order for it to "survive."
 I'm not saying economics is not important; I'm saying that when it ends up subsuming everything else, then it might become a problem.
 It is clear that the university values the continuation of development, but it's mainly a question of to what end.

-Rehashing Sen's quote from Development as Freedoms:
+Rehashing a quote from Amartya Sen:

 > "The ends and means of development call for placing the perspective of ~~freedom~~ capital at the center of the stage."
+<figcaption class="blockquote-footer">Development as Freedoms</figcaption>

 Just reflecting on my own biases, I ask this question: Why is the pragmatic man viewed as better than the ivory tower man?
 They are both extreme cases.
 But one of them intuitively feels more good than the other.
 So which of the two does UVA produce, and for who?
 Currently, it would be no stretch of the imagination to say that universities produce for the sectors.
 This production story is being played out in real-time, with the trending majors correlating 1:1 with the trending jobs on the market.
 I mean, there is no hiding it: the goal of the university is to be economically and commercially practical.
 Not to argue for the ivory tower, but I think not everything should be pragmatic.
 The point of theory is that it can be made practical.
 Higher education should not be solely focused on pragmatics; it must also nurture creativity and intellectual curiosity, empowering students to question assumptions and drive meaningful social change beyond mere economic outcomes.